-The Physical Screening Test (PST) is your entry exam to the Navy SEAL Teams, you have to ace this first, then get through BUD/s and SQT, but it is your first step nonetheless.
-Consider this your job interview / entry exam.
+The physical screening test (PST) is your entry exam to the Navy SEAL teams.
+You have to ace this first, then get through Basic Underwater Demolition/SEAL (BUD/S) and SEAL qualification training (SQT), but it is your first step nonetheless.
+Consider this your job interview.

 - Repeat 10 times

-- Swim 50 yards CSS at your goal pace
+- Swim 50-yard CSS at your goal pace

 Swimming Key Points: technique, pace, cardio conditioning, watch videos for assistance.

-Sit-ups – Pace yourself in 30 second intervals.
-Consider the 2 minutes test as 4 x 30 second blocks.
-Start off on a steady pace – not a sprint pace.
-You only need to do 20-25 in the first 30 seconds and maintain that pace for the remaining time to get 80-100 sit-ups in 2 minutes.
-Muscle memory that pace.
+Sit-ups: Pace yourself in 30-second intervals.
+Consider the two-minute test as four 30-second blocks.
+Start off on a steady pace, not a sprint pace.
+You only need to do 20-25 in the first 30 seconds and maintain that pace for the remaining time to get 80-100 sit-ups in two minutes.
 See Sit-ups Pace Routine.

-Pullups – These require practice.
-Not just with pullups, but getting your grip, biceps, shoulders, and back muscle stronger if you cannot do them.
+Pull-ups: These require practice.
+Not just with pull-ups, but getting your grip, biceps, shoulders and back muscles stronger if you cannot do them.
 For a max repetition test, you obviously have to do several.
-To get to 20 pullups you have to turn a strength exercise into an endurance exercise.
-This takes time and practice EVERY OTHER DAY.
-See Pullup Progression – Zero to 20 Pullups.
+To get to 20 pull-ups, you have to turn a strength exercise into an endurance exercise.
+This takes time and practice every other day.
+See Pull-up Progression: Zero to 20 pull-ups.

-To get good at this PT test you need to practice this test.
-Not necessarily all together but your workouts should have elements of some of these events.
-Especially the events you are weakest, you need to place into your regular training routine often – not every day not at least the upper body days, running workouts, and swimming workouts.
-For more about the entire test, minimum, competitive, and recommended standards – see Navy SEAL Standards
+To get good at this PT test, you need to practice it.
+Not necessarily all together, but your workouts should have elements of some of these events.
+For more about the entire test, minimum, competitive and recommended standards, see Navy SEAL Standards

 Check out the official Navy SEAL / SWCC Website (SEALSWCC.com)